-Community School Coordinator Coaching: As part of this project, ACT Now will offer community schools coordinator coaching to all community schools coordinators identified by the schools in the partner school districts.
+Community Schools Coordinator Coaching: As part of this project, ACT Now will offer community schools coordinator coaching to all community schools coordinators identified by the schools in the partner school districts.
 Community coordinators will meet monthly with training and networking opportunities covering the following topics: Needs Assessments and Asset Maps, Advisory Boards, Data Collection and Evaluation, Family and Community Engagement, and Community Organizing.
-This coaching will be designed with a lens to specifically support schools in rural areas.
-The Community Schools Coordinator Coach will also conduct monthly individual meetings with community school coordinators and site visits as needed.
+The Community Schools Coordinator Coach will also conduct monthly individual meetings with community schools coordinators and site visits as needed.
 All community schools coordinators will identify yearly goals with their Coach both professionally and for their school community.